kamil00110/Maerklin-6050-and-6023-communication-documentation/README.md

 # Märklin-6050-and-6023-communication-documentation
+> [!NOTE]
+> This documentation can contain errors or have missing parts.
+If you find something please create an Issiue.
+> [!TIP]
+> Addiionaly you can download an Webpage for testing all of these comands.
 This is an documutation that explains how the Märklin 6050/6051 and 6023/6223 comunicate Both use serial comunication with the folowing specs: